 Last but not least, let’s stop policing others’ sexuality in general.
 Cool?
 Cool.

 Sex-shaming is sexuality policing.
 Staring at a queer couple holding hands is sexuality policing.
 And asking a woman why she’s dating a masculine-presenting woman – instead of just dating a man – is also sexuality policing.

-It should go without saying that policing others’ sexuality is oppressive, but sometimes we need a reminder because it’s so engrained in the media, conversations all around us, and in the way we’re taught to feel about our own sexuality.
+It should go without saying that policing others’ sexuality is oppressive, but sometimes we need a reminder because it’s so ingrained in media, conversations all around us, and in the ways we’re taught to feel about our own sexuality.

-So here’s your friendly reminder: Stop policing others’ sexuality and give yourself that same respect, too, as you explore your own sexuality or asexuality as time goes on.
+So here’s your friendly reminder: Stop policing others’ sexuality and give yourself that same respect as you explore your own sexuality (or asexuality) over time.

-If you’re working to develop a positive sexuality lens, be patient with yourself because it takes time to unlearn internalized shame and judgment, but continue to challenge yourself to be aconscientious ally to people of other sexual orientations.
+If you’re working to develop a positive sexuality lens, be patient with yourself, because it takes time to unlearn internalized shame and judgment.
+Continue to challenge yourself to be a conscientious ally to people of other sexual orientations.

-Now that you know the actual answer to why women who date masculine-presenting women don’t just date a cisgender man instead, here are some more productive and respectful questions to ask instead:
+Now that you’ve received some critical frames for analyzing and responding to why women who date masculine-presenting women don’t just date a cisgender man instead, here are some more productive and respectful questions to ask.

 - What are some changes you’d like to see your community make to become more affirming and inclusive of LGBTQIA+ couples?